Make-School-Courses/SPD-1.1-Introduction-To-Software-Product-Development/README.md

 **Class Times:** Monday, Wednesday at 9:30am–12:15pm (14 class sessions)

+Hybrid sections are a mixture of online and in person components.
+In person sessions include labs and group work as noted on your schedule.
+These sections will run according to the Hybrid Delivery Policy: [make.sc/hybrid-delivery-policy](make.sc/hybrid-delivery-policy)

 | Class |          Date          |                 Topics         |   In-Person Labs   |
 |:-----:|:----------------------:|:------------------------------:|:-------------------:|
 |  1 |  Wed, Aug 19               | [Product: Introduction to SPD & Finding Problems] | |